-In the on-ground blended program, students take two courses concurrently within a 15-week semester in a cohort fashion, learning and sharing experiences with the same group of classmates for the duration of the program.
+In the on-ground blended program in Chicago, students take two courses concurrently within a 15-week semester in a cohort fashion, learning and sharing experiences with the same group of classmates for the duration of the program.
 Classes meet face-to-face one weekend per month, with online assignments and discussions between classes.

 Consulting for Leaders